TakoiHirokazu/kaggle-LEAP/solution.md

 - Set columns with a weight of 0 in sample_submission.csv to 0.

 ### Model Results
+- All the models below are trained using A100 (80GB)
 - CV is evaluated using the validation data
     - Results after post-processing
 - Some experiments do not use the entire dataset mentioned above, so the approximate size of the training data is noted